 We celebrated Belle’s 4th birthday with a Peppa Pig themed tea party!

 And endured more hail storms than I’ve ever seen.
-We even had a F3 tornado touch down a few miles away from our house!
+We even had a F3 tornado touch down a few miles from our house!

 We added two Nigerian Dwarf Goats to our herd.